FG Tinkers with Standardised National Web Design for Public Institutions

 “We are doing this initiative to redesign and develop a standard for government websites, so that we can provide a unique, engaging, and memorable experience to our citizens when they go to government services.

 “That’s the only way that we can get their attention, and we get them to come back to consume those services.
-So, without this standard, it will be difficult for us to achieve that,” Abdullahi said.
+So, without this standard, it will be difficult for us to achieve that.”

 “Over the years, we’ve worked closely with the public service to improve service delivery, and central to that is how the government engages with citizens.